 No events are listed.

+Wind Ensemble is on hiatus for the fall of 2020 due to the Covid-19 pandemic.
 The Williams College Wind Ensemble presents artistic programs blending traditional and contemporary wind band music.
 The ensemble often features adventurous programming, new music, and student conductors, composers, and soloists.
 Recognized as one of the premiere undergraduate wind ensembles in New England, the Williams College Wind Ensemble performed at both the 2006 and 2010 College Band Directors National Association Eastern Division Conferences.